-The mystique of Mount Everest is fueled by a lot of myths
+These myths about Mount Everest feed its mystique (and its traffic jams)

 If Kedrowski is leading a peak expedition, he screens his clients and designs training programs to help them prepare for the journey.
 When altitude is a consideration, cardio is the emphasis, rather than strength, he said.

+That may have been the case once.
+But the enormous increase in visitors in recent decades has had a severe impact on the mountain's sensitive environment, the Everest Summiteers Association says.
+A clean-up effort last month collected more than 6,613 pounds garbage in just the first two weeks: empty cans, bottles, plastic and discarded climbing gear.

-CNN's Ashley Strickland contributed to this report.
+CNN's Ashley Strickland and Rob Picheta contributed to this report.